-The Bader International Study Centre is located just minutes from England's southern coast and regular service connects the BISC to key global cities such as London, Paris, Istanbul, and other major European centres.
-We take advantage of this proximity to key global cities in order to provide students with innovative and unique experiential learning opportunities.
-Students can explore British culture and history in nearby cities such as Brighton, Eastbourne, Battle, Bexhill, and Hastings.
+The Bader International Study Centre is located just minutes from England's southern coast.
+We take advantage of this proximity to key global cities such as London, Paris, and Berlin, in order to provide you with innovative and unique experiential learning opportunities.
+You can explore British culture and history in nearby cities such as Brighton, Eastbourne, Battle, Bexhill, and Hastings.
 Each has a vibrant culture that is on display in local shops, restaurants, and on colourful seaside piers.

-The BISC is a 1.5 hour train ride south of London.
-With train service running several times per hour, this global city is at the finger tips of our students.
-The BISC's proximity to London is vital for supporting our students' experiential learning.
-This global hub is home to top businesses, government institutions, and non-governmental organizations which provide our students with the opportunity to learn in a hands-on environment from key practitioners and officials.
-This serves to connect classroom learning and skill development to the realities of our globalized world.
+The BISC is a 1.5 hour train ride south of London and with services running several times per hour, this global city is at your fingertips.
+London is home to top businesses, government institutions, and non-governmental organizations, and the BISC's proximity to London is vital for supporting experiential learning which provides you with the opportunity to learn in a hands-on environment from key practitioners and officials.
+In doing so we help you connect classroom learning and skill development to the realities of our globalized world.

 The major cities of continental Europe are all easily accessible from the BISC.
-Field studies will bring students to the major governmental organizations, historical sites, and cultural locations.
+Experiential Learning Opportunities during the Mid-Term Trips to cities such as Paris bring you to the major governmental organizations, historical sites, and cultural locations.
 Europe's diverse culture and important role global affairs creates the ideal setting for experiential, interdisciplinary learning.